chung-en/INP-Lab08/README.md

 ```
 ./run_server.sh
 ```
-This will automatically show files that server received after the program terminates.
+This will automatically show files that server received after the program terminates and calculate success rate and the number of correct files

 **Client**
 ```